infinity0/msg-notes/causal/01-ordering.rst

 q |notin| anc(p') |equiv| ¬ q |le| p' (for all p', q) as required. []

-So, we recommend that a real implementation should not encode context(m) explicitly, since it often has redundant information that can lead to attacks.
+So, we recommend that a real implementation should not encode context(m) explicitly, since it generally has redundant information that will need to be checked.
 Instead, one should enforce that pre(m) is an anti-chain (see below), which automatically achieves context consistency.
-Then, one may locally calculate context(m) from pre(m), using the following recursive algorithm: TODO: write this and link to the appendix.
+Then, one may locally calculate context(m) from pre(m), using the following recursive algorithm:
+TODO: write this and link to the appendix.

 .. _Vector clock: https://en.wikipedia.org/wiki/Vector_clock